Bondar

 Bondar Rosé 2024

 Once again, Grenache plays the starring role in Bondar’s Rosé, weighing in at 91% of the blend with the balance Cinsault and Mataro.
 Most of the fruit comes from Andre and Selina Bondar’s Rayner vineyard, with a small portion of Grenache sourced from an old sandy site in Blewitt Springs.
 Most Grenache vines at the sandy Rayner Vineyard are 50 years old, with a small block of younger material also included in the mix.
 The Cinsault and Mataro are grown on the home site.
 Andre uses a variety of techniques to build complexity and texture.
 The Grenache from the grower, young-vine Grenache from the Rayner vineyard and Cinsault fermented at cool temperatures to preserve bright, primary characters.
 Then, for weight, texture and savoury character, the older-vine Grenache from the Rayner vineyard and the Mataro fermented at warm temperatures in old oak.
-The result is a pure, fresh, layered rosé packed with juicy flavour, lovely grip and a clean, refreshing finish.
+The result is a pure, fresh, layered rosé packed with juicy red fruit flavour, chalky, pithy grip and a refreshingly long watermelon drenched close.

 Bondar Rosé 2024